Hecter94/EndlessSky-PluginArchive/Working/Better Vanilla Pirates/readme.md

 ## 1.0 Do you love vanilla ES everything but wish that the human pirates, bounty hunters and related combat missions (spaceport + job board), were a little more interesting, and stayed challenging with worthwhile mission payouts even in the late game?

 Like I want to see pirates in Kestrels sometimes.
 And in military ships even more rarely.
 And maybe with alien outfits.
-Also I want to see pirates (and merchants too?) in weird variants like full proton Kestrel or particle dreadnought or pulse cannon Firebird, etc.
+Also I want to see pirates (and merchants too?) in weird variants like full proton Kestrel or particle Dreadnought or pulse cannon Firebird, etc.

 This plugin is designed to enhance/improve/fill gaps in many aspects of pirate combat in Human space, especially in the late-game.
 It does not contain any new weapons/ships/sprites, or any new or replacement storylines, nor does it make the early game any harder.
 It achieves all this by the adding the following (POTENTIAL SPOILERS BELOW!)